Skip to content

 One of the most notable and unique benefits of influencer-based marketing is reaching a highly engaged and loyal audience.
 Whether it is influencers who share their life through photos and videos on Instagram or those who make vlogs and other related content on YouTube, the extent of the personal connection they create with their audience is impressive and unparalleled.

 These audiences take recommendations from influencers to heart, and more importantly, they take action.
-A study by locowise found that 75% of users take action after seeing a post.
+A study by Locowise found that 75% of users take action after seeing a post.
 This is rooted in the amount of trust they have in a particular influencer and the desire to be loyal to their recommendations.
 Whether it be a purchase or app download, we see that adequately executed influencer campaigns perform very well.
 It is based on this foundational relationship that cannot be found in other mediums.

-Another advantage of Jewish influencer marketing is negotiating and getting favorable pricing compared to the returns on such spend.
+Another advantage of Jewish influencer marketing is negotiating and getting favorable pricing compared to the returns on such spending.
 Depending on the offering’s nature and whether the influencer has an affinity to the brand, strategic negotiation can result in a mutually beneficial relationship.

-Some of the most significant and attractive advantages to influencer marketing are magnified when employed in a Jewish marketing context.
+Some of the most significant and attractive advantages of influencer marketing are magnified when employed in a Jewish marketing context.
 This is especially apparent when looking at how campaigns of various types tend to travel once they hit “the airwaves.”
 Whether it be sharing among friends or on social media, in a tight-knit and interconnected community such as the Jewish one, there tends to be a snowball effect for campaigns.

 On another note, with the increasing saturation of targeted media opportunities such as Facebook and the surge in the use of ad-blockers, it is getting increasingly difficult to reach your optimal customer in a meaningful way.
-Influencer marketing provides unique value in this respect as it is native promotion by nature and is appreciated by the influencer’s audience.
+Influencer marketing provides unique value in this respect as it is a native promotion by nature and is appreciated by the influencer’s audience.
 It is important to note that too much of such advertising, especially if not in line with the influencer’s “core brand” and not transparently disclosed, can have the exact opposite effect resulting in decreased engagement.

 Disadvantages & Potential Pitfalls